pllln/pllln/README.md

  # 👋 *hi, my name is Polina*

-I am a 1st-year student of the Department of Applied Informatics in Economics at ZGU
+I am a 1st-year student of the Department of Applied Informatics in Economics at Polar State University

 </div>